PeymanKh/Turkish_Cryptocurrency_Exchanges_Data_Story/README.md

         # Your parsing code here
 ```

-Then after completing your spider.py parse function, You can crawl the target web page to extract the desired data points using the folloing commad:
+After finalizing your spider.py parse function, You can crawl the target web page to extract the desired data points using the folloing commad:
 ```sh
 scrapy crawl spiderName -O fileName.json/fileName.CSV
 ```

+<a name="Repository"></a>
+## 3. Files Overview & Execution Instructions
+This Project consists of 3 folders:

+1. ***WebScraping***: It contains the scrapy project.
+The data_scraper.py in spiders folder is desinged to extract the real-time data of leading Turkish cryptocurrency exchanges from bitdegree.org which is a platform known for providing information related to cryptocurrencies.
+The scraping process was executed on March 14, 2024, at 13:00 (GMT+3).
+You can download this folder to your computer and move to `1- WebScraping/bitdegree/spiders` in the terminal using bash commands and then run `scrapy crawl data_scraper -O data.json` to execute the data extraction process.
+After termination, you can see the extracted data saved in `1- WebScraping/bitdegree/spiders/data.json`.

+2. ***Data Cleaning & Visualization***: